-This week, America was given another reminder of the concern that its schoolchildren should make feel of each day.
+This week, America was given another reminder of the concern that its schoolchildren should feel each day.
 On Tuesday afternoon, nine students were shot—one among them fatally—at STEM School Highlands Ranch, close to Denver.

 Barbara Bradley Hagerty

-An infant holding their head in the fetal role towards a history of purple concentric circles
+- An infant holding their head in the fetal role towards a history of purple concentric circles

-What Are Active-Shooter Drills Doing to Kids?
+- What Are Active-Shooter Drills Doing to Kids?

-High School Was Different Before Columbine
+- High School Was Different Before Columbine

-A World Where School Shootings Feel Inevitable
+- A World Where School Shootings Feel Inevitable

-When I put that query to Paula Fass, a historian at UC Berkeley and the writer of The End of American Childhood: A History of Parenting From Life at the Frontier to the Managed Child, she introduced up two eras as analogs.
+When I put that query to Paula Fass, a historian at UC Berkeley and the writer of The End of American Childhood: A History of Parenting From Life at the Frontier to the Managed Child, she introduced two eras as analogs.
 The first turned into the early tiers of the Cold War—the 1950s particularly—when fears of nuclear bombs had schoolchildren across the united states doing duck-and-cowl drills below their table.

-Surveys of kids who grew up in this period indicate that 60 percent of them said having had nightmares approximately atomic bombs.
+Surveys of kids who grew up in this period indicate that 60 percent of them said having had nightmares of approximately atomic bombs.
 Fass herself lived thru nuclear-prep drills, and at the same time as she said that they weren’t all that scary for her—they became rote, like reciting the Pledge of Allegiance—she recalled one night time for the duration of the Cuban missile disaster, in 1962, as mainly tension-inducing for a excessive schooler: “I keep in mind going out that nighttime on a date, and as we parted approaches on the New York subway, we stated to every other, ‘We might also never see every other once more.’”

 The 2d length when households felt a looming danger, Fass stated, became the Nineteen Eighties and ’90s, while there has been a “pervasive worry” of kidnapping among dad and mom and youngsters alike.
 They obtained constant reminders of children who had disappeared—their faces had been on TV, billboards, mailed flyers, and milk cartons.
 Some of the lacking were from small cities, and others had been from large cities.
 “It didn’t seem that there have been any included places,” Fass advised me.